 Mara Hoffman bandeau top and Amlul matching skirt and top

-It took a while to understand what the acronym Y2K stood for (year 2000).
-Only to realise that what I was wearing in High School is officially back in fashion!
+It took a while for me to understand what the acronym Y2K stood for (year 2000).
+Only to realize that we fast forwarded 20 years and what I was wearing in High School is officially back in fashion again.

-Am I really that old or are trends coming back faster and faster.
-The truth is somewhere in the middle.
-But after years of joggers, socks and comfort wear, it's no surprise that we're all feeling skin-cravings.
+Am I really that old or are trends coming back faster and faster?
+The truth lies somewhere in the middle.
+But after a year of joggers, socks and comfort wear, it's no surprise that we're all feeling some skin-cravings.
 And this is exactly what to expect from Y2K; belly-flashing, tight-fitting clothes that are somewhat Kitch.

-But how to wear Y2K without looking like a Paris Hilton or Missy Elliot copy?
-Or in case you're 30++ (just like me) like you're in a midlife crisis.
+Curious how to wear Y2K without looking like a Paris Hilton or Missy Elliot copy?

-Only cherrypick what suits you.
+Only cherrypick what suits you, is the best strategy here.
 This style edit covers my sustainable and ethical favourites.
-Think body-hugging instead of skin-tight, do candy colours and stick to only one kitch Y2K accessory - like sunnies with tinted glasses or some piece of jewellery that looks like your 5-year-old niece made from Mother's Day.
+Think body-hugging instead of skin-tight, do candy colours and stick to only one kitch Y2K accessory - like sunnies with tinted glasses or some piece of jewellery that looks like your 5-year-old niece made for Mother's Day.

 And don't forget to check your (moms or auntie's secret) attic for vintage beauties.
 In the end, that's the pinnacle of sustainable shopping!